-A new initiative funded by banks and the government offering support for farmers struggling with farm debt is now up and running.
+This is an initiative funded by banks and the government offering support for farmers and growers struggling with business debt.

 For a qualifying farmer or grower, the Fund will provide up to $6,000 to pay for financial or business advice from an independent consultant.

-The National Council of Rural Support Trusts and New Zealand Bankers’ Association have recently signed the agreement for the Fund.
+The National Council of Rural Support Trusts and New Zealand Bankers’ Association signed the agreement for the Fund back in 2020.
 Under the agreement, the Rural Support Trusts will provide up to $3,000, depending on an assessment of need, and the relevant bank will match that dollar for dollar.

 Rural Support Trusts will take an application from, or on behalf of, a farmer or grower who might qualify for assistance.
 Both the bank and farmer or grower will agree on the expert instructed to provide assistance and the terms of reference for the work.

 The consultant will provide a report, which will be given to the farmer or grower and their bank.

 This initiative involves ASB, ANZ, BNZ, Heartland Bank, Rabobank, SBS Bank, TSB and Westpac.

 Farm Debt Mediation Scheme and Hardship Fund

 The Farm Debt Mediation Act was passed into law on 13 December 2019, and the Scheme – with an associated hardship fund became operational on 1 July 2020.

 Under the Farm Debt Mediation Act 2019, secured creditors must offer mediation before taking any debt enforcement action against farmers or eligible primary production businesses.